RoeeYagen-HardWare/Sram_Puf_Project/README.md

 **Sram_Puf_Project**
-Final Project - design and simulation of a 64-bit SRAM based Physically Unclonable Function (PUF) in 45nm CMOS using Cadence Virtuoso, featuring error correction and reliability analysis
+Final Project - design and simulation of a 64-bit SRAM based Physically Unclonable Function (PUF) in 45nm CMOS using Cadence Virtuoso, featuring error correction and reliability analysis.
 **Project Overview**
-The project started with the design of a single 6T SRAM cell used as a basic PUF element.
-After successful simulation and analysis, the design was expanded into a 64-bit SRAM PUF array.
+The project started with the design of a single 6T SRAM cell used as a basic PUF element, After successful simulation and analysis, the design was expanded into a 64-bit SRAM PUF array.

 To achieve good randomness and stability, I carefully adjusted transistor widths and balanced device sizing.
 Monte Carlo simulations were performed to verify the statistical randomness of the PUF responses.